2021 French Open men's singles draw, results - Tennis -

 However, the biggest threat may be fifth seed Stefanos Tsitsipas, who is in the other half.
 The Greek Tsitsipas beat Nadal at the Australian Open, pushed the Spaniard to three sets in a clay-court final in Barcelona last month and won the Monte Carlo Masters before that.

-Federer, seeded eighth, could get Djokovic in the quarterfinals.
-But the 39-year-old played three total matches in 16 months going into Paris and would surprise if he made a deep run.

-*** Federer’s third-round match on Saturday against German Dominik Koepfer streams live on Peacock at 3 p.m.
-ET.
-Watch it here. ***
+Federer, seeded eighth, withdrew after a third-round win to focus on Wimbledon prep.
+The 39-year-old was pleased to double his match count over the last 16 months following a break for two knee surgeries.

-Federer, Nadal and Djokovic are in the same half of a Grand Slam draw for the first time.
+Federer, Nadal and Djokovic were in the same half of a Grand Slam draw for the first time.

 No. 4 Dominic Thiem, the 2018 and 2019 French Open runner-up, was upset in the first round.